usmanyaqoob49/Finetune-Distilbert/README.md

 Finetuning-Transformer-pytorch ---> Finetuned distilbert completely and uploaded the trained model on the hugging face.

 using-our-finetuned-model.ipynb ---> Used the psuhed model from hugging face directly.
+Lables name are bit messed up but you will get the idea.

 Thanks :) Fin